 National HIV Curriculum: Broadening HIV Clinical Training

-For several decades, delivery of state-of-the-art HIV care has been guided by treatment guidelines and training clinicians on their use through the AIDS Education and Training Centers (AETC) and other means.
+For several decades, delivery of state-of-the-art HIV care has been guided by treatment guidelines and training clinicians through the AIDS Education and Training Centers (AETC) and other means.
 However, there is a growing shortage of clinicians trained in HIV care.
 Seasoned professionals who have been around since the early days of the epidemic are retiring.
 HIV training in health professional schools is lacking.

 Enter the online, self-guided, interactive AETC National HIV Curriculum (NHC), a HRSA-funded effort to both educate and expand the HIV clinical workforce.
 In this blog, we summarize the National HIV Curriculum’s genesis, what it offers, and upcoming HRSA plans for additional HIV training for the health professions.